obniz/obniz/doc/ad.md

 }
 ```

-Get voltage without callback.
+Get the voltage value without callback.
-The value will be stored `value` variable.
+The value will be stored in the `value` variable.

-notice: This property stores last received value.
+Note: This property stores the last received value.
 NOT the value when you read this property.

 ```Javascript